 Umbrella vs limited company -further IR35 factors

 When we consider umbrella vs limited company, if you are clear that you are outside the IR35 rules, operating as a limited company director is the best option.
-Of course, this also depends on your contract rate.
+Of course when we consider limited company vs umbrella company, this also depends on your contract rate.
 If you earn at least £200 per day, you will be better off working through your own company.
 Above all, the higher your contract rate is and assuming that IR35 does not catch you, the more attractive it is to work through your own limited company.

 Both accountants and umbrella companies charge for their services.
 A typical accountant will charge between £70 and £120 + VAT per month.
 In comparison, umbrella companies’ charges can vary, depending on what service they offer you.
 If they are to process your expenses, their fees will be higher.
 However, for a basic service, the cost will be around £40 – £50 per month.